 - How do I know I am getting the best possible rate and not overpaying for coverage?

 Here is something to consider.

-When you turn 65 and enroll in Medicare, that may be your only time where you can buy a Medigap plan.
+When you turn 65 and enroll in Medicare, that may be your only time where you can buy Medicare plans in Georgia.
 Even Medicare says “The BEST time to buy a Medigap policy is during your Medigap Open Enrollment Period”.
 (Page 14 of the Choosing a Medigap Policy booklet).

 Just so you know, you have only ONE Medigap Open Enrollment Period.